Jason Serbus is entering his 4th season as Head Athletic Trainer with the Washington Capitals.

 During his tenure with the Capitals, Leydig received numerous professional honors.
 Leydig oversaw the locker room operations in the 2009 NCAA Frozen Four Tournament in Washington, D.C. and represented the team in the 1999 NHL All-Star Game in Tampa Bay, Florida.
 Leydig joined the Capitals from the New York Islanders, where he served one season as the assistant athletic trainer.

 A native of Washington, D.C., Leydig, who is certified in Advanced First Aid and CPR, attended Prince George's Community College in Maryland.
 He has three children: Cameron, Luke and Brooke.

-Dave Marin returns for his ninth year with the Washington Capitals and sxith season as the Equipment Assistant.
+Dave Marin returns for his 13th year with the Washington Capitals and seventh season as the Equipment Assistant.

 Marin splits his duties between assisting the Capitals equipment staff with the day-to-day equipment and locker room maintenance, and serving as the visiting dressing room manager.
 A native of Alexandria, Va., Marin manages the visiting team equipment upon arrival and assists the visiting team's equipment manager with all of his needs while in town.

 Prior to joining the Capitals, Marin spent two years as assistant equipment manager with the Columbia Inferno of the ECHL.
-He and his wife, Rachel, reside in Arlington, Va.
+He and his wife, Rachel, and his daughter, Brynn, reside in Arlington, Va.

 Cameron Parker is entering his first season with the Capitals after spending the last four seasons with the South Carolina Stingrays in the East Coast Hockey League (ECHL).

 Prior to his time in South Carolina, Parker worked as an assistant equipment manager with the Springfield Falcons in the American Hockey League (AHL) in 2015-16.